Randomized Empirical Processes by Algebraic Groups, and Tests for Weak Null Hypotheses: Three examples

-A well-known test for independence of $X$ and $Y$ tests whether $\rho_{X,Y}$ is equal to zero by using a studentized version of the empirical correlation coefficient as a test statistic. \cite{pitmanII} suggested to randomize the pairings of all $X$ and $Y$-values, of which there are $n!$ possibilities if the sample consists of $n \in \N$ pairs. \cite{omelka12} applied a random permutation approach in the two-sample problem of testing equality of two correlation coefficients.
+Let $(Y,Z)$ be a bivariate random vector with positive marginal variances and the Pearson correlation coefficient $\rho_{Y,Z} = {cov(Y,Z)}/[var(Y) var(Z)]^{1/2} \ \in [-1,1].$ A well-known test for independence of $Y$ and $Z$ tests whether $\rho_{Y,Z}$ is equal to zero by using a studentized version of the empirical correlation coefficient as a test statistic. \cite{pitmanII} suggested to randomize the pairings of all $Y$ and $Z$-values, of which there are $n!$ possibilities if the sample consists of $n \in \N$ pairs. \cite{omelka12} applied a random permutation approach in the two-sample problem of testing equality of two correlation coefficients.
+Even though random permutation is not covered by the theory developed in this article, as we are going to randomize \emph{each} data point separately, Section~\ref{sec:perm} discusses possible connections with permutation tests.

-Note that such a randomization methods are not covered by the theory developed in this article, as we are going to randomize \emph{each} data point separately, without creating new interaction between data points.
-In particular, we are going to consider two different randomization techniques for the data pairs in Section~\ref{sec:corr} to test the null hypothesis $H: \rho_{X,Y} = 0$ of no correlation against one- or two-sided alternatives: \begin{itemize} \item random rotations around the origin, corresponding to the sub-hypothesis of rotation invariance of the joint distribution of $(X,Y)$, \item random sign flips for each component, corresponding to the sub-null hypothesis of joint distributions of $(X,Y)$ which are symmetric with respect to the coordinate axes. \end{itemize} As mentioned before, the aim will be to develop tests which are exact for finite sample sizes under these sub-hypotheses and asymptotically exact under $H$.
-Based on simulations in Section~\ref{sec:simus} we are going to compare the performance of both considered randomization approaches to that of a permutation test and a test which uses quantiles of the standard normal distribution as critical values.
+Instead of random permutation, we consider in Section~\ref{sec:corr} the following randomization approaches to test the null hypothesis $H: \rho_{Y,Z} = 0$ against one- or two-sided alternatives: random rotations around the origin, corresponding to the restricted null hypothesis of rotation invariance of the joint distribution of $(Y,Z)$, and random sign flips for each component, corresponding to the sub-null hypothesis of joint distributions of $(Y,Z)$ that are symmetric with respect to the coordinate axes.

+\tcb{It is the aim of this paper} to develop asymptotically exact tests that are also exact for finite sample sizes under the above-mentioned \tcb{sharp} sub-hypotheses.
+Even though there is \emph{per se} no flaw about the permutation test that randomizes all $Y$-$Z$-pairings, it is well possible that the other randomization-based tests are more reliable for certain situations, at least under the respective restricted null hypotheses and if $Y$ and $Z$ are not stochastically independent.
+The performance of all these tests are assessed via an extensive simulation study in Appendix~\ref{sec:simus_add}.